Lukáš Dostál: Anaheim Ducks

 Following his rookie season, Dostál attended the Ducks' training camp ahead of the 2021–22 season although he was reassigned to the Gulls.
-However, he was recalled back to the NHL level on 15 October, without having played a game for the Gulls.
+However, he was recalled to the NHL level on 15 October, without having played a game for the Gulls.
 He returned to the Gulls on 17 October, but the team struggled with an 0–2–0 record to start the season.
 By 12 December, Dostál had maintained a 5–5–0 record and a 2.83 goals against average.
 Due to the unique problems the COVID-19 pandemic had on the NHL, teams were allowed to carry a "taxi squad" to ensure teams were equipped with enough players.
 Dostál was assigned to the Ducks' taxi squad on 27 December, along with five other players.
 On 9 January 2022, Dostál made his NHL debut in place of Anthony Stolarz who had played the previous night.
 He made 33 saves in the Ducks 4–3 shootout win over the Detroit Red Wings to become the first Ducks goaltender to win his NHL debut since Kevin Boyle in 2019.
 He also set a franchise rookie record for most saves by a Ducks goaltender in their NHL debut and became the fifth goaltender in Ducks history to make his NHL debut at age 21 or younger.
 Upon rejoining the Gulls, Dostál recorded his first career AHL shutout on 26 February, against the Henderson Silver Knights.
 He subsequently became the youngest goaltender in franchise history to post a shutout and it marked the Gulls' first shutout since 2 March 2019.
 Following this accomplishment, Dostál was named the AHL's Player of the Week for the week ending on 28 February.
 A few days later, Dostál made 51 saves and scored an empty net goal to clinch a 5–2 win over the Colorado Eagles.
 This made him the first Gulls goaltender to score a goal in a game and the 17th in league history.
 He finished his first full season in the AHL tied for second among rookies with a 2.60 goals against average and third with a .916 save percentage.

 Dostál during the 2023 AHL All-Star Classic Game.